 However, at this point, there are still no Vietnamese betting sites located here on home soil.
 There are strict penalties for placing unauthorized bets anywhere in the country and those caught doing so can face prison time and/or fines.

-Best Vietnamese Betting Sites
+Best Vietnam Betting Sites

 Some brick-and-mortar casinos do operate in Vietnam.
 The country has licensed a number of establishments to offer games, but access to these casinos was prohibited to all locals for years.
 That law changed with a 2017 decree that allows locals to visit casinos provided they can prove monthly income above a certain level and pay hefty fees just to get in the front door.
 Not surprisingly, it is estimated that thousands of people cross the border into Cambodia every day to visit that country’s casinos.

-Vietnamese betting sites are prohibited and the government does attempt to block access to offshore betting websites.
+Vietnam betting sites are prohibited and the government does attempt to block access to offshore betting websites.
 Despite the government’s efforts, many Vietnamese visit foreign websites every day to place bets online.
 Some sites based out of other Asian countries cater to the market with Vietnamese-language websites and deposit methods that work with the Vietnamese dong (VND).

 Above is a list of gaming sites that do business in Vietnam.
 Each of the websites listed on this page is licensed by the government of a country in which internet wagering is legal.
 Although our government may call these sites “illegal,” they do comply with the local laws in their home countries.

-Best Vietnamese Betting Sites
+Legal Vietnamese Betting Sites

 The legality of Vietnamese betting websites is a matter of perspective.
 Sure, they may be considered illegal here, but they have no physical presence here.
 Online gambling is fully legal where they reside.
 They have operating licenses and adhere to local regulations just like any other business.